Ezequiel Tovar Preview, Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.67 team ERA that ranks 22nd across all league pitching staffs.
+- The Diamondbacks have a 4.65 team ERA that ranks 22nd among all league pitching staffs.

+- Pfaadt (1-7) takes the mound for the Diamondbacks in his 15th start of the season.
+He's put together a 6.21 ERA in 71 2/3 innings pitched, with 64 strikeouts.

-- The right-hander's most recent appearance was on Wednesday against the Los Angeles Dodgers, when he threw five innings, surrendering seven earned runs while allowing 12 hits.
+- In his most recent time out on Thursday, the right-hander tossed four innings against the Los Angeles Dodgers, giving up five earned runs while surrendering eight hits.

+- In 14 games this season, the 24-year-old has a 6.21 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .280 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.